KYLE'S WORLD

 Instructions:

-1. Use a hand/stand mixer on medium speed to beat the 125g butter, 100g white sugar, and 75g brown sugar until creamy
+1. use a hand/stand mixer on medium speed to beat 125g butter, 100g white sugar, and 75g brown sugar until creamy

-2. Add 1 egg and 1 tsp vanilla extract, beat again until evenly incorperated,
+2. add 1 egg and 1 tsp vanilla extract, beat again until evenly incorporated

-4. Chop the hersheys bar into chocolate chip sized chunks, add in the entire XL hersheys bar and 175g chocolate chips, beat until chocolate is evenly distributed into the dough
+4. chop the hershey's bar into chocolate chip sized chunks. add in the entire XL hershey's bar and 175g chocolate chips to the dough, then beat until chocolate is evenly distributed

-5. Line 2 baking trays with silicon baking sheets
+5. line 2 baking trays with silicon baking mats

-7. Lift the dough balls up to about shoulder height and drop them onto the baking tray to slightly flatten them (optional)
+7. (optional) lift the dough balls up a foot or two and drop them onto the baking tray to slightly flatten them

-8. Put the trays/dough into the fridge to chill for 1 hour, preheat oven to 390F
+8. put the trays/dough into the fridge to chill for 1 hour. while chilling, preheat oven to 390F

-9. Bake the cookies for around 12/14/15 minutes, or until the edges are just golden brown
+9. bake the cookies for around 11, 13, or 15 minutes (depending on your cookie size), or until the edges/tops are just golden brown

 Notes: